-To meet short-term liquidity needs, the Company has a commercial paper program, which is backstopped by its revolving credit facility, expiring in May 2017.
+To meet short-term liquidity needs, the Company has a commercial paper program, which is backstopped by its revolving credit facility, expiring on May 5, 2018.
 Access to commercial paper is dependent on market conditions.
 If the Company were to lose access to its commercial paper program for an extended period of time, the Company could rely on its \$800 million revolving credit facility to meet its short-term liquidity needs.
+The Company also has a \$450 million accounts receivable securitization program that can be used to meet its liquidity needs.
 See the section of this MD&A entitled Available financing arrangements for additional information.

 The Company has at times had working capital deficits which are considered common in the rail industry because it is capital-intensive, and such deficits are not an indication of a lack of liquidity.
 The Company maintains adequate resources to meet daily cash requirements, and has sufficient financial capacity to manage its day-to-day cash requirements and current obligations.
-As at June 30, 2012 and December 31, 2011, the Company had cash and cash equivalents of \$345 million and \$101 million, respectively, restricted cash and cash equivalents of \$472 million and \$499 million, respectively, and a working capital deficit of \$334 million and working capital of \$133 million, respectively.
+As at March 31, 2013 and December 31, 2012, the Company had Cash and cash equivalents of \$128 million and \$155 million, respectively, Restricted cash and cash equivalents of \$512 million and \$521 million, respectively, and a working capital deficit of \$799 million and \$334 million, respectively.
 The cash and cash equivalents pledged as collateral for a minimum term of one month pursuant to the Company's bilateral letter of credit facilities are recorded as Restricted cash and cash equivalents.
 See the section of this MD&A entitled Available financing arrangements for additional information.
 There are currently no specific requirements relating to working capital other than in the normal course of business as discussed herein.

 The Company's access to long-term funds in the debt capital markets depends on its credit rating and market conditions.
 The Company believes that it continues to have access to the long-term debt capital markets.
-If the Company were unable to borrow funds at acceptable rates in the long-term debt capital markets, the Company could borrow under its revolving credit facility, raise cash by disposing of surplus properties or otherwise monetizing assets, reduce discretionary spending or take a combination of these measures to assure that it has adequate funding for its business.
+If the Company were unable to borrow funds at acceptable rates in the long-term debt capital markets, the Company could borrow under its revolving credit facility, draw down on its accounts receivable securitization program, raise cash by disposing of surplus properties or otherwise monetizing assets, reduce discretionary spending or take a combination of these measures to assure that it has adequate funding for its business.